AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Decide What You Want

-Want a new vehicle?
-Go to a dealership, as that’s the only place you can buy a new car.
-Facebook Marketplace is where you can find used cars.
+If you want a new vehicle, you’ll have to shop at a dealership, as that’s the only place you can buy a new car.
+Facebook Marketplace will only offer used vehicles.

-Before you begin your search, determine your budget, the features you’re looking for, your payment method, and your state’s requirements for used cars.
+Before you begin your search, determine your budget, the features you’re looking for, your payment method, and your state’s requirements and guidelines for buying and registering used cars.

 DID YOU KNOW?